scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

-One strategy may be to forward ``sys.modules`` to OMNI on a very small random subset of jobs (say 1%) and use that control data set to estimate bias in the tracked list. it also helps us control for a major concern, missing out on data on emerging new packages.
+One strategy may be to forward ``sys.modules`` to OMNI on a very small random subset of jobs (say 1%) and use that control data set to estimate bias in the tracked list.
+It also helps us control for a major concern, that of missing out on data on emerging new packages.

 Another source of bias is user opt-out.
 Sets of users who opt out tend to do so in groups, in particular collaborations